-Press once to recenter the gimbal or tilt the gimbal downward (default settings).
-Press twice to turn the Auxiliary Bottom Light on or off.
+Press once to turn the Auxiliary Bottom Light on or off.
+Press twice to recenter the gimbal or tilt the gimbal downward (default settings).
 The button can be set in DJI Fly.

 7. Photo/Video Toggle

 Press once to switch between photo and video mode.